 Apple is revamping Maps from the ground up

-If you are new to the current developments in Apple, the tech giant had a rough launch of its Apple-Maps and the CEO apologized after the launch.
+If you are new to the current developments in Apple, the tech giant had a rough launch of its Apple Maps feature, and the CEO apologized after the launch.
 Several holes needed patching together with improvements on transit directions, parking, business, and place data.
-Apple Maps is in development to offer a world-class service to its customers, at least before the slip-up.
+Apple Maps was in development to offer a world-class service to its customers, at least before the slip-up.
 Just like any other organization that would need constant upgrading for its software and applications to make sure their customers are not facing difficulty and the business is not taking a hit, Apple has decided to get their whole in-house tech team on the upgrade of Apple Maps.
 Most companies hire a mobile app development agency to take care of such problems, but the name and brand that Apple is, might not need outside ‘intervention’ or expertise in this matter.

 Improvements being done on Apple Maps

-To rebuild the Apple-Maps, Apple is using first-party data that iPhone gathers using a policy-first methodology.
+To rebuild Apple Maps, Apple is using first-party data that their iPhone gathers using a policy-first methodology.
 The tech company is also using its cars that have cameras and sensors to revamp its mapping platform.
-The updated version of Apple Maps will be launched with the next iOS 12 beta in San Fransisco and the Bay Area, and by fall, it is going to cover the Northern parts of California.
+The updated version of Apple Maps will be launched with the next iOS 12 beta in a small test area, and by fall, it is going to cover more ground.

 The future of Apple Maps

-The Apple-Maps are being built from the ground up to offer its users an exceptional app that has customer scout listings and more while aligning the mapps-tool with the user privacy it keeps as a priority.
-Apple-Inc made a huge bet years ago to start building from the ground up because the future of mobile has been growing and mapping is going to be central in nearly all aspects of the phones use.
+Apple-Maps is being rebuilt from the ground up to offer its users an exceptional app that has customer scout listings and more while aligning the maps tool with the user privacy it keeps as a priority.
+Apple Inc made a huge bet years ago to start building from the ground up because the future of mobile has been growing and mapping is going to be central in nearly all aspects of phone usage.